Meyler History, Family Crest & Coats of Arms

 Meyler de Bermingham (d. before 1275) was an Anglo-Irish lord, founder of Athenry.
 Meyler was a great-grandson of Robert de Bermingham who is thought to have obtained a grant of Offaly from Strongbow or Henry II about 1172.

 While his surname was in fact, de Bermingham, it is significant to note the early use of Meyler as a forename.
-Myler of Tethmoy, who died in 1211, was the son of Robert of Tethmoy, ( fl.
+Myler of Tethmoy, who died in 1211, was the son of Robert of Tethmoy, (fl.
 1172.)

-Important Dates for the Meyler family
+Early History of the Meyler family

 This web page shows only a small excerpt of our Meyler research.
 More information is included under the topic Early Meyler History in all our PDF Extended History products and printed products wherever possible.